Skip to main content

 Elections, presidential preference primary, counties where Mardi Gras recognized as county holiday and having special provisions, expenses reimbursable by state, retroactive effect, Sec.
 17-16-2 am'd.

-In addition, the bill would include these expenses into the list of election expenses reimbursable by the State retroactive to the February 2008 presidential preference primary election.
+• Specifies that these expenses are to be reimbursed by the State retroactively to the February 2008 presidential preference primary election.

 Subjects